AnudeepAkkana/STA_PART2_SOLUTIONS/STA-Part2.md

     the observations werenot entirely conclusive.
-The clusters also were not properly distinct.The objective of our experiment i.e segmentation was not being met properly So we decided to go a step ahead and do PCA on the raw data and then make it go through hierarchial custering to get improved clustering.
+The clusters also were not properly distinct.The objective of our experiment i.e segmentation was not being met properly So we decided to go a step ahead and do PCA on the raw data and then make it go through K-means custering to get improved clustering.

 #### Explore the data for correlated interests